 In 2002, over 1 million people from all over the world attended The Queen’s Golden Jubilee.

 Edward VII remains the only monarch to both be born and pass away at Buckingham Palace.

-Do you know any interesting or fun facts about Buckingham Palace?
+Do you know any fun facts about Buckingham Palace?
 Share them in the comments below!